Track and roll back database changes

 tipYou can also view parsed records when the tracking task status is Parsing.

-You are either an Administrator or the creator or an Approver of the current task .
+You are either an Administrator, the task creator, or an Approver of the current task.

 Steps